 Our tradition teaches us that, "God said to Moses: Is there anyone whom I do not respect?
-Whether it be Israelite or Gentile, man or woman, slave or handmaid, whoever does a good deed, shall find the reward at its side" (Midrash Yalku Lekh Leka 76).
-Our merit in the world is based on our individual actions, not on our membership in any group, and yet we know from long experience that people can be vulnerable when any group is demonized or discriminated against.
-As we seek to live our lives conscious of being created in God's image, we must work to ensure that no one is discriminated against based on any specific group identity.
+Whether it be Israelite or Gentile, man or woman, slave or handmaid, whoever does a good deed, shall find the

-SB-31 California Religious Freedom Act (Ricardo Lara).
+• SB-31 California Religious Freedom Act (Ricardo Lara).
 Prevents state and law enforcement agencies from collecting information on religious beliefs and practices of individuals as well as from collaborating with the Federal government in compiling a database of religious affiliation for law enforcement or immigration purposes.
 This would prevent local and state governments from cooperating with a national Muslim registry.
 The bill would not impact the sharing of information from law enforcement for purposes of national security.
 Reform CA has signed on as an official cosponsor.
-SB31 passed through the Senate with the urgency clause and is now in the Assembly.
+SB31 passed through the Senate with the urgency clause and is now in the Assembly's Committee on the Judiciary and has a hearing on June 13th.
 Text of Bill Fact Sheet